-Virginia law allows for both fault-based and no-fault divorces.
-Divorce can be granted on fault grounds such as adultery, cruelty, desertion, or conviction of a felony involving at least one year of confinement.
-While an action for divorce based upon adultery can be filed immediately, the remaining fault grounds require a one-year waiting period.
+A typical divorce involves a separation, the filing of a complaint for divorce, service of process, responsive pleadings by the other party, discovery, settlement or trial, and the entry of a divorce order.
+Virginia law allows for both “fault-based” and “no-fault divorces.”
+Divorce can be granted on fault grounds including adultery, cruelty, willful desertion or abandonment, or conviction of a felony involving at least one year of confinement.
+While an action for divorce based upon adultery can be filed immediately, the remaining fault grounds require a one-year period of separation.

-Divorce based upon having lived separate and apart, otherwise known as “no-fault divorce,” can be granted when parties have been separated for one year or more.
-However, if the parties have no minor children, and have entered into a written settlement agreement resolving all divorce-related issues, a no-fault divorce may be granted when the parties have been separated for only six-months.
+Divorce based upon having lived separate and apart, otherwise known as “no-fault divorce,” can be granted when parties have been separated, without interruption, for one year or more.
+However, if the parties have no minor children, either born of the marriage or adopted, and have entered into a written settlement agreement resolving all divorce-related issues, a no-fault divorce may be granted when the parties have been separated for only six-months.

 The following are some common legal and factual issues related to divorce:

 - Where should a divorce case be filed?

 - How long does it take to get a final divorce?

 - Are there different consequences based upon different divorce grounds?

 - What happens if both spouses are guilty of fault?

 - If one spouse leaves the marital residence, is he or she guilty of desertion?

 - Can a divorce be based upon mental cruelty or verbal abuse?